 Paid Memberships Pro

-Paid Memberships Pro (PMPro) is a 100% free and open source WordPress plugin that offers a suite of tools designed to help build, grow, maintain, and sell to a dedicated audience.
+Paid Memberships Pro (PMPro) is the most trusted membership platform.
+It’s a great fit for any site looking to add a membership program or content restrictions to a new or existing WordPress site.
 Alongside a rich set of e-commerce integrations, PMPro offers the most complete membership platform of any pre-built options available today and is used by nearly 100,000 sites worldwide.

 With PMPro, you can offer unlimited membership levels and accept an unlimited number of user signups.
 The platform comes with dozens of powerful Add Ons built to drive conversions, improve the checkout experience, and provide the kind of detailed data reporting that is key to building an e-commerce site.